 By 1682 it was ready and Louis XIV transferred the court to Versailles, where all French monarchs lived until the revolution, and the town of Versailles became the unofficial capital city of the Kingdom of France.
-About 3000 people lived at Versailles, which must have been necessary as one of the many duties of the servants was to hold the king’s ermine robe!
-At the height of its power, Versailles was well known for its lavish entertainment and fabulous banquets.
+About 3000 people lived at Versailles at that time, mostly servants necessary fulfill such duties as holding the king’s ermine robe, and to support the lavish entertainment and fabulous banquets that Versailles was well known for at the height of its power.

 Versailles stopped being a royal residence in 1789 when a mob marched on the palace and forced the king and queen (Louis XVI and Marie Antoinette) to return to Paris.

-- The clock room contains a famous astronomical clock, which took 20 years to construct and you can set your watch by as it supposedly is designed to keep time until the year 9999!
+- The clock room contains a famous astronomical clock, which took 20 years to construct and you can set your watch by as it is designed to keep time until the year 9999!
 Mozart played in this room for the royal family on several occasions, at the age of 7.

-The other “must-see” sight in the palace itself is the collection of 6 bedroom suites known as the Grands Appartements.
+- The other “must-see” sight in the palace is the collection of 6 bedroom suites known as the Grands Appartements.
 As you might expect, each one is magnificently decorated and each one is named after a painting on the ceilings.
 In one of the rooms, known as the Hercules Salon, you can see the largest and most ornate fireplace in the palace, which was carved from a single slab of marble.
 In the same room, the body of Louis XIV was put on display in 1715 after his death

 These buildings were used as lodging houses for guests, and by Marie Antoinette as a peaceful retreat from the hectic palace life.
-In later years, the buildings have been used to house important guests – President Nixon once slept in the Grand Trianon on a state visit to France.
+In more recent years the buildings have been used to house important guests – President Nixon once slept in the Grand Trianon on a state visit to France.

 Versailles Palace Gardens